 In this guide I’ll show you how to get gas in Costa Rica, talk a bit about the cost of gas and how to do it all in Spanish!

 Gas Stations in Costa Rica

-You can find gas stations everywhere in Costa Rica and majority of them are 24/7 (I have yet to see one that isn’t but there may be a small gas station in a rural area that isn’t).
+You can find gas stations everywhere in Costa Rica and majority of them are 24/7.
 They are usually located in the small local town near the tourist destination or a few kilometers away.